 KUA’AINA is a famous gourmet burger restaurant from Hawaii’s Oahu, first opened in 1975.

-The menu is beloved among local surfers and the restaurant enjoys tremendous support from its Hawaiian patrons – a reputation that has made KUA’AINA extremely popular in Japan as well.
+The menu is beloved among local surfers, and the restaurant enjoys tremendous support from its Hawaiian patrons – a reputation that has made KUA’AINA extremely popular in Japan.
 It’s an absolute must-try!

 2nd Floor: The Food Market, Ladies’ Fashion, and Miscellaneous Goods

 The East Yard on the second floor is all about ladies’ fashion, offering Japanese brands, bags, and more.
 Famous Japanese confectionery shops can be found in the Food Market, along with high-quality fruit specialty stores.
 If you’re looking for sweets or high-grade materials for bread baking, it’s definitely the right place.